mienaikoe/ziyu/Chapters/2-6-Chapter13.md

   Setre barely jumped off the ladder when she started talking again.

   "Cas' plan is working, but I need you to–...
-Oh hey Lin," she said, surprised at seeing hae face in the lantern light.
+Oh hey Linyu," she said, surprised at seeing hae face in the lantern light.

-  Next to Linyu was Ginnu who was rummaging through the herb box with her own lantern, and she asked in a suspicious tone, "How did you get here?"
+  Standing next to Linyu was Ginnu, rummaging through the herb box with hae own lantern, and she asked in a suspicious tone, "How did you get here?"

-  Startled, Ginnu shot her head toward Setre and abruptly closed the herb box.
+  Startled, Ginnu shot hae head toward Setre and abruptly closed the herb box.
 Kipnu got off the ladder and set his arm on Setre's shoulder.

   "It's alright," he said, oblivious to the tension in the room.
-"She's with us."
+"Thi's with us."

-  She ignored him and snapped at Ginnu, "Get the fuck away from my kaln."
+  She ignored him and forced her way between Ginnu and Linyu.

+	"Get out," she commanded.

-	Ginnu's face was unchanged as she walked closer to them and the ladder.
-When she got close enough, Setre swiftly grabbed her wrists and held them behind her back.
+	Ginnu's face was unchanged as thi walked closer to them and the ladder.
+When thi got close enough, Setre swiftly grabbed hae wrists and held them behind hae back.

 	Ginnu rebuked her, "Get your hands off me."